3 Dead as Suspected Twisters, Other Storms Batter the South

 The Louisiana death was attributed to an apparent tornado that struck a residential area in Vernon Parish.
 Details were not immediately available, said Chief Deputy Calvin Turner.
 He said authorities feared others could be hurt, since crews were still trying to reach hard-hit areas.

-In nearby Alexandria, Louisiana, about 200 miles (320 kilometers) northwest of New Orleans, crews cleared roads and restored power late into the night, working in a chilly mist.
+In nearby Alexandria, Louisiana, about 200 miles northwest of New Orleans, crews cleared roads and restored power late into the night, working in a chilly mist.

 Children in a church school were moved to the church before the tornado ripped off the school's roof, said Cpl.
 Wade Bourgeois, spokesman for the Alexandria Police Department.
 Among the hardest-hit spots was the Johnny Downs Sports Complex, which he said may have suffered "total damage."
 The complex includes five full-sized soccer fields, more than 10 smaller ones, and eight baseball diamonds.